quorten/quorten-blog1/_posts/2019-11-18-use-hot-glue-gun.md

 Use a soldering iron to weld separate 3D printed plastic parts or as a cheap replacement for a hot air gun for shrinking heat shrink tubing?
-Na!
+Nah!
 A soldering iron is generally too hot for those uses: Unless you have a wide range of temperature control, a 370 degree Celsius soldering iron runs the risk of burning plastic and heat-shrink tubing.
 Instead, you can use a low-temperature hot glue gun, this